 Technology has spoiled aspects of skiing.
 Don’t get me wrong, I love certain ski technology.
 My skis with rocker in the tip and tail plow through crud and pow, but still carve on cord and hard pack.
-I enjoy taking photos on my phone and tracking my vertical with the Alpine Replay app.
+Winning!
+I enjoy taking photos and videos easily on my phone, even and tracking my vertical with vail;’s Epic Mix app.
 On a recent heli ski trip, I was amazed by the accuracy of the new transceivers during our avalanche training.
 So I am not “old school” but I think the tech wave has brought several unfortunate changes to the purity of skiing.

 I don’t like riding the chair, or worse a gondola, with someone who is chatting on their cell phone on speaker or cranking out loud music I can overhear from their ear buds.
 I enjoy meeting new skiers, talking about their travels and favorite trails on the lift rides.
 I find it rude to exclude the one you’re with.

-For those of you sporting your helmet loaded up with skull candy music or noise canceling headphones, I don’t think that makes you safer if you can’t hear an oncoming groomer, snowmobile, snowboarder or skier.
+For those sporting a helmet loaded up with music – skull candy music blaring or noise canceling headphones, I don’t think that makes you safer if you can’t hear an oncoming groomer, snowmobile, snowboarder or skier.

 I worry about Smart Goggles by Oakley and Smith, and their potentially stupid operators.
 Do you really need a digital display on your lens of a trail map, your GPS coordinates, your altitude, speed, incoming texts and emails?
 Seems like a distracting amount of data to me.
 Besides, don’t we got to the mountains to take a break from tech, work and the web?